SatyKrish/digit-ui/docs/features/mcp-setup.md

 - Handles transport fallback (Streamable HTTP → SSE)
 - Manages session state and reconnection
 - Refreshes server capabilities periodically
+- Shows servers as "Disconnected" when URLs are not configured or connections fail

 ## Retry Configuration